AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/zoho.md

 Once you have gathered your required credentials, you can follow the steps below to link your [!DNL Zoho CRM] account to [!DNL Platform].

 In the Platform UI, select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
-The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account with.
+The [!UICONTROL Catalog] screen displays a variety of sources with which you can create an account.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.